cwinpy/cwinpy/docs/hierarchical.rst

 .. note::

-   Both these methods should be equivalent, but as discussed in [2]_, for the particular case of estimtating the pulsar mass quadrupole distribution, the "expectation value" method appears to suffer from numerical issues.
+   Both these methods should be equivalent, but as discussed in [2]_, for the particular case of estimating the pulsar mass quadrupole distribution, the "expectation value" method appears to suffer from numerical issues.
 This is particularly prominent for cases where to are no significantly detected signals for any pulsar, although it appears to have some effect even when strong signals are present (see the example :ref:`below<Sampling the hyperparameters>`).
 It is